Faust0z/Florion-Final-Website/README.md

+# This is a website created for the fictional Company _Florion_ on the behalf of a college project.

+### The site was created with a target audience of elder people, so the following considerations were taken:
+- Font colors and buttons were measured to have really good contrasts.
+- Font families are all from the _Display_ category, meaning that they'll be readeable from any distance.
+Also, big font sizes were selected for texts.
-This is a website created for the fictional Company _Florion_.
-The site was created with a target audience of elder people, so everything is measured to have really good contrasts and sizes.
-It also allows to change the size of the texts right on the website with the gear on the navbar.
-The navbar was also made Fixed so it could give the users the ability to always relocate themselves in the website and feel more grounded.
+- The navbar was made Fixed so it could give the users the ability to always relocate themselves in the website and feel more grounded.
+- Added the featura of begin able to increase the size of texts right on the website.
+This can be done with the gear on the navbar.

 The website is hosted on this same repo on: https://faust0z.github.io/Florion-Final-Website/